-Byron Dean is a writer whose work covers a wide range of topics inclulding travel, history, music and spirituality.
+Byron Dean is a writer whose work covers a wide range of topics including travel, politics, food, and culture.

 Leonard Cohen’s debut single is also one of his most poetic and enduring songs.
 First published as a poem, the song was later recorded by Judy Collins before Cohen recorded it as the opening track on his debut album, Songs of Leonard Cohen.

 The rich imagery is juxtaposed with a cyclical, haunting melody and a simple acoustic guitar accompaniment.
 Combined with soft and beautiful female backing vocals, the overall effect is entirely enchanting.
 Now a standard of 1960s music, Suzanne serves as a shining example of what Leonard Cohen songs are all about: it is hypnotic, melancholic, and achingly beautiful.

 Key Line: “And you know that she’s half crazy / But that’s why you want to be there”

 9. "Hey, That’s No Way to Say Goodbye"

 Also from Songs of Leonard Cohen, this song is a fine example of how the simplest songs are often also the most beautiful and moving.

 It isn’t exactly Cohen’s most famous song, but it is an excellent example of his ability to capture the universal feeling of sadness towards the transient nature of love and life, and to do so with dignity and beauty.